-Denise Saltojanes is an active angel investor through Golden Seeds and Beacon Angels, where she focuses on due diligence, deal-sourcing, and advising early entrepreneurs.
+Denise Saltojanes is an active early investor through Golden Seeds-Boston, which she co-chairs, and NuFund Venture Group-San Diego, where she focuses on due diligence, deal-sourcing, and advising early entrepreneurs.

 With a broad background in medical and technology development and financial analysis, Denise Saltojanes holds a multifaceted skill set from her 25+ year engineering-based finance career.
 During her time with the US Air Force, she successfully modeled and defended $6B of Congressionally approved appropriations and was responsible for numerous financial agreements regarding technology and materiel transactions with America’s foreign allies.
 Denise served as Vice President of Investment Banking at Medical Capital Advisors where she was an integral part of the firm’s merger and acquisition team and led the valuation process.
 As a Senior Executive at Cambridge Polymer Group, a biopolymer research and development company in Boston, she supervised daily operations as well as coordinating marketing, financial strategy, and new business development and licensing agreements.
 She has been involved in private financings for orthopedic device and other medical technology companies.
 Additionally, Denise has held financial positions at the Orthopedic Biomechanics and Biomaterials Lab at Massachusetts General Hospital and started her career as a process engineer at General Electric.